 Dealing with Your New Diagnosis

-Diabetes is often misunderstood, and it’s all too common for people who are diagnosed with this condition to blame themselves.
+Diabetes is often misunderstood, and it’s all too common for people diagnosed with this condition to blame themselves.
 However, while it is true that your diet and lifestyle can be a contributing factor to Type 2 diabetes, making positive changes can also help to reverse it.
-And, both Type 1 and Type 2 diabetes can be hereditary and are often down to genetics, meaning that even if you have made the effort to be healthy so far, you could still develop this condition.
+And both Type 1 and Type 2 diabetes can be hereditary and are often down to genetics, meaning that even if you have made an effort to be healthy so far, you could still develop this condition.

-Getting diagnosed with diabetes might come as a shock to some, but accepting the diagnosis and the changes that it is going to bring in your life in the future is the first step to getting back in control and managing it well.
-You may find managing your condition easier if you take some time to research it and develop a solid understanding of the type of diabetes that you have been diagnosed with, the symptoms, any medication that you have been prescribed to manage it, and your own blood sugar levels.
+Getting diagnosed with diabetes might come as a shock to some, but accepting the diagnosis and the changes it will bring in your life is the first step to getting back in control and managing it well.
+You may find managing your condition easier if you take some time to research it and develop a solid understanding of the type of diabetes you have been diagnosed with, the symptoms, any medication you have been prescribed to manage it, and your blood sugar levels.

 Make Diabetes Management a Priority

 Diabetes is commonly characterized as resistance to your body’s naturally-produced insulin.
 Some people with diabetes will produce less insulin than their body needs.
-As a result, having this condition typically means that you are at a higher risk of health complications and conditions including heart disease and stroke, which is why it’s so important to make sure that managing your condition becomes a priority in your life.
+As a result, having this condition typically means that you are at a higher risk of health complications and conditions, including heart disease and stroke, so it’s important to make sure that managing your condition becomes a priority.
 This might mean taking more time to plan your meals, fitting exercise into your vacations, or checking out the menu at restaurants before choosing where to eat.

 In addition, diabetes can often lead to other health problems like nerve damage to the feet, which can pose major health threats.
-If you are dealing with this symptom, contact Harford Lower Extremity Specialists to get in control of managing it and reduce the risk of injury.
-HLES are specialists in diabetic foot care and can help with any foot-related issues that might be caused by your diabetes including swelling, redness, skin issues, toenail problems, abrasions, and more.
+If you are dealing with this symptom, contact an Extremity Specialist, such as HLES Footcare, to get in control of managing it and reduce the risk of injury.
+HLES are specialists in diabetic foot care and can help with any foot-related issues caused by your diabetes, including swelling, redness, skin issues, toenail problems, abrasions, etc.

 Set New Health Goals

-After being diagnosed with diabetes, it’s important to consider how it is going to impact your future health and how this might affect your health goals.
-Setting some new goals for your health is important, since being diagnosed means that you will usually have to pay more attention than usual to certain aspects of your health and lifestyle choices including your diet, exercise, stress management, and more.
+After being diagnosed with diabetes, it’s essential to consider how it will impact your future health and how this might affect your health goals.
+Setting some new goals for your health is important since being diagnosed means that you will usually have to pay more attention than usual to certain aspects of your health and lifestyle choices, including your diet, exercise, stress management, and more.
 You will get advice from your doctor in terms of the plan that you should put together to help you achieve the best goals for your health and what they should be.
-Often, managing diabetes does not always mean making huge changes to your health and lifestyle; instead, it’s about taking smaller steps that will help you get in control of the condition such as adding more fiber to your diet or eating more leafy green vegetables with every meal.
+Managing diabetes does not always mean making huge changes to your health and lifestyle; instead, it’s about taking smaller steps that will help you control the condition, such as adding more fiber to your diet or eating more leafy green vegetables with every meal, recommends Healthline.
 Smaller health goals are usually easier for you to work towards as they are less intimidating.

 Rethink Your Diet

 Many people believe that the severity of diabetes is directly related to the amount of sugar that you eat, but this is not strictly true.
-Sugary foods are not the only type of food that can impact your insulin levels; it can be affected by anything in your diet that could impact insulin production including foods that are high in carbohydrates.
-Even if you’ve made the effort to cut out the cake, chocolate, and candy from your diet, if you’re eating a lot of bread, pasta and potatoes, it could still be a problem.
-It might be worth working with a nutritionist to put together a diet plan that will work well for you and is filled with lean proteins, healthy fats, fresh vegetables, and vitamin-rich foods.
-Reducing carbs in your diet is often essential for managing diabetes, so it’s a good idea to get into a regular habit of checking the ingredients and nutritional information for everything that you eat.
+Sugary foods are not the only type of food that can impact your insulin levels; they can be affected by anything in your diet that could impact insulin production, including foods high in carbohydrates.
+Even if you’ve made an effort to cut out the cake, chocolate, and candy from your diet, it could still be a problem if you’re eating a lot of bread, pasta, and potatoes.
+It might be worth working with a nutritionist to create a diet plan that will work well for you and is filled with lean proteins, healthy fats, fresh vegetables, and vitamin-rich foods.
+Reducing carbs in your diet is often essential for managing diabetes, so it’s good to check the ingredients and nutritional information for everything you eat.

 Move More Often

 Working out is more important than ever for people who have been diagnosed with diabetes, but the good news is that you don’t have to become a fitness freak to see the positive benefits.
-In fact, committing to at least thirty minutes of gentle exercise that you enjoy each day can have a massively positive impact on your health.
-Getting out for a walk, trying Zumba, swimming, or cycling are all ideal ways to exercise if you have diabetes, making it easier for you to manage your condition and get on top of your health.
-Aside from managing diabetic symptoms, you will also notice several further benefits of daily exercise including weight loss, more energy, reduced stress levels, better sleep and much more.
+Committing to at least thirty minutes of gentle exercise that you enjoy each day can have a massively positive impact on your health, says Prevention.
+Getting out for a walk, trying Zumba, swimming, or cycling are ideal ways to exercise if you have diabetes, making it easier for you to manage your condition and get on top of your health.
+Aside from managing diabetic symptoms, you will also notice several further benefits of daily exercise, including weight loss, more energy, reduced stress levels, better sleep, etc.

 Monitor Yourself Regularly

-After a diagnosis of diabetes, self-monitoring is a very healthy and useful habit to developing.
-Testing your blood sugar levels and vitals before and after exercise, eating a meal, and in other situations will help you to gain a better awareness of how your condition responds to certain stimuli and triggers, allowing you to make better future decisions with this information in mind.
-And, monitoring your health will also make it easier for you to set achievable goals based on your readings and give you something clear and concrete to work towards.
+After a diagnosis of diabetes, self-monitoring is a very healthy and useful habit to develop.
+Testing your blood sugar levels and vitals before and after exercise, eating a meal, and other situations will help you better understand how your condition responds to certain stimuli and triggers, making better future decisions with this information in mind.
+And monitoring your health will also make it easier for you to set achievable goals based on your readings and give you something clear and concrete to work towards.

-Being diagnosed with diabetes can be worrying and sometimes frightening, but the good news is that this condition can be easier than you might realize to manage with the help of your doctor and a change to your lifestyle habits and choices.
-Getting an understanding of your condition and utilizing the various resources available will help you stay in control and manage your symptoms so that you can live a happy and healthy life.
+Being diagnosed with diabetes can be worrying and sometimes frightening.
+Still, the good news is that this condition can be easier than you might realize to manage with the help of your doctor and a change to your lifestyle habits and choices.
+Understanding your condition and utilizing the various resources available will help you stay in control and manage your symptoms so that you can live a happy and healthy life.